Senior Leadership Team

 "Oh yes, the past can hurt.
 But from the way I see it, you can either run from it, or learn from it." –Rafiki.
 And of course, “Hakuna matata!”

 Year 3 Teacher

 I am Anna Maddocks and I am a year 3 teacher.
-I have worked at Outwoods for 8 years now and I am proud to be part of our wonderful school community.
+I have worked at Outwoods for many years now and I am proud to be part of our wonderful school community.

 I love my job and strive every day to help children to be their best selves and reach their potential.
 Everyone at Outwoods knows that I love Art and Design.
 I am passionate about creativity and sharing my knowledge and love for art, with the staff and children here.